sum-y/hello-world/README.md

 # hello-world

-If you are reading this, but you are wasting your time.
+If you are reading this, you are wasting your time.